-Develop applications using the AVR 1-series ATtiny3217Designed by leonerd, Ships from United Kingdom
+Develop applications using the AVR 1-series ATtiny3217Designed by LeoNerd's Store in United Kingdom

-Summary ATtiny3217 breakout UPDI programming header Status LED Reset button What is it?
+Summary ATtiny3217 breakout New UPDI+ programming header Status LED Reset button What is it?
 This board holds an AVR ATtiny3217 microcontroller, providing access to all of the IO pins.
-It adds power s...Read More…
+It adds po...Read More…

 The LED is attached to the

 The button is attached to the

 UPDI/RESET# pin via a series resistor to prevent damage in case of drive contention.
 Note that the

 PA0 pin defaults to UPDI mode.
 Switching the pin to RESET mode will require the use of a 12V-capable UPDI programmer if you want to program the chip after this.